-Ubuntu users have a repository for testing Pitivi on Launchpad.
-This might help you get the latest required GStreamer components.
+Ubuntu users have an unofficial repository on Launchpad that can help get the latest required GStreamer components.

 On most Linux distributions, there are commands to install most (if not all) the required build dependencies automatically, thus saving you a lot of time.